MSc Geographic Data Science and Spatial Analytics

 Career prospects

-This MSc provides graduates with the skills needed for successful careers as data scientists and data consultants in private and public sector.
-Students have gone on to work in consultancy and engineering companies, and also governmental and third sector organisations.
-Top graduates can populate research institutes and think-tanks and support the advancement of Geographic Data Science.
+This MSc provides graduates with the skills needed for successful careers as data scientists and data consultants in the private and public sectors.
+Students have gone on to work in consultancy and in technology and engineering companies, as well as governmental and third sector/non-profit organisations.
+Many of our top graduate continue in research institutes and think-tanks or pursue further study through a PhD.

 Contact us